DanialHanif/ao/readme.md

 ## Description

-Ao is an unofficial, featureful, open source, community-driven, free Microsoft To-Do app, used by people in more than [120 countries](https://snapcraft.io/ao).
+[**Ao**](https://github.com/klaussinani/ao) is an abandoned, unofficial, featureful, open source, community-driven, free Microsoft To-Do app, used by people in more than [120 countries](https://snapcraft.io/ao).
+Developed by [@klaussinani](https://github.com/klaussinani).

-Read this document in: [Deutsch](https://github.com/klaussinani/ao/blob/master/docs/i18n/readme.GER.md).

-You can now support the development process through [GitHub Sponsors](https://github.com/sponsors/klaussinani).
+[**Ao Reborn**](https://github.com/danialhanif/ao) is a forked version of [Ao](https://github.com/klaussinani/ao) that aims to bring back the project back to life.
+Maintained by [@danialhanif](https://github.com/danialhanif/)

-Visit the [contributing guidelines](https://github.com/klaussinani/ao/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.
+Visit the [contributing guidelines](https://github.com/danialhanif/ao/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

-Come over to [Gitter](https://gitter.im/klaussinani/ao) or [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.

-You can find more apps [here](#related-apps).

 ## Highlights